petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/load-balancer.md

 ---
 # Load Balancer

-The Ingress Load Balancer gives internet access to your environment's services via proxied HTTP(S) connections using TLS (1.0 to 1.2) protocol.
+The Ingress Load Balancer gives internet access to your environment's services via proxied HTTP(S) connections using TLS (1.2 or 1.3) protocol.
 Each load balancer has a static IP that you can use to set up custom domains.

 ![You can configure your environment's load balancer with a custom domain.](./load-balancer/images/01.png)